 Volunteering at Church

-- Organize a supply drive for the Sunday school teachers
+- Take up a collection for the Sunday school teachers’ classroom needs.

 Volunteering in the Community